m-yamazoe/documentation/agent/installation/windows.rst

    :alt: RDP
    :align: center

-   RDP

-Make sure your internet connection is working
+Confirm that your internet connection is working:

 Open up Internet Explorer by going to Start > Internet Explorer.